TonyHerbert22ATX/Orville-APP/README.md

 ## Optimizations

-I'm planning to add a conditional to the code that prevents the user from entering a second ```.``` to the input if a number in the operation is already a decimal.
+I am planning to add more species to this application.
+I also plan to add more infomration for each species.